2020 Septic Tank Law Changes – What You Need to Know

 Septic tank regulations might not be at the forefront of your mind, but if you own or are considering buying a property with a septic tank, it might be something you need to think about soon.

-According to new regulations passed in 2015, if your septic tank discharges to surface water such as a ditch, stream, canal or river, you will have to upgrade your system to a sewage treatment plant by 1 January 2020.
+According to new regulations passed in 2015, if your septic tank discharges to surface water such as a ditch, stream, canal or river, you will have to upgrade your system to a sewage treatment plant or install a soakaway system by 1 January 2020.
 Alternatively, if you plan to sell your property before that date, you must upgrade the tank before the sale can be completed.